VA home loan requirements for 2023

-What is a VA Loan?
+What is a VA loan?

 - No down payment requirement

-- No private mortgage insurance (PMI) requirement
+- No mortgage insurance requirement

 - More flexible credit underwriting

-VA home loan eligibility requirements
+VA home loan eligibility requirements for 2023

 These are the main requirements for getting a VA-backed purchase loan: